suttna/botbuilder-slack/README.md

 You need to setup the base URL where your bot is going to handle the OAuth process.
 Check the connector constructor settings for more information on the available options.

 After a user has installed the bot, `installationUpdate` event is going to be emitted.
-The address will contain the installer information as the user and the bot identity (same as BotFramework's).
+The address will contain the installer information in the sourceEvent.
+The address will set the user property as the bot to be compatible with BotFramework.
 The sourceEvent in this case will be the response from calling Slack's api method `oauth.access`.

 ### Event Subscriptions